Connect with others who understand.

 • Scarring

 HS of the vulva can have serious complications.
-One complication is the formation of perianal fistulas, or abnormal tunnels in the skin between the anus and perineum.
-Vulvar HS can also occur along with Crohn’s disease of the anus or genitals.
+One complication is the formation of perianal fistulas — abnormal skin tunnels between the anus and perineum.
+Vulvar HS can also occur along with Crohn’s disease — an inflammatory bowel disease — of the anus or genitals.

-While HS often affects multiple areas of the body, research suggests that women with vulvar HS are less likely to have axillary HS (HS in the armpits).
-In this study, women with vulvar HS had lesions mostly in the groin and surrounding areas.
+While HS can affect different areas of the body, research suggests that people with vulvar HS are less likely to have HS in the armpits.
+Studies show that in those with vulvar HS, lesions mostly stay in the groin and nearby areas.

 HS can greatly impact quality of life.
-In addition to pain and disability, HS can lead to psychological distress.
-Having HS can negatively impact a person’s social life, including their sexual intimacy.
+In addition to physical pain and disability, HS can lead to psychological distress.
+Having HS can also negatively impact a person’s social life and sexual intimacy.

 How Is Vulvar HS Diagnosed?

-Diagnosis of HS involves a thorough medical history and physical exam.
-Diagnosis may also include laboratory tests to rule out other conditions.
+Diagnosing HS involves a thorough medical history and physical exam.
+Your doctor may need to order laboratory tests to rule out other conditions.

 Medical History and Physical Exam

-During a physical exam, your doctor will look for characteristic HS lesions.
-There are no tests for HS.
+During a physical exam, your doctor will examine your skin to look for HS lesions.
+There is no specific test that can diagnose HS.
 “It’s really a clinical diagnosis of how it looks and the chronicity over time,” Dr. Richmond said.
-“It’s not just one episode, but it tends to be something that’s coming and going and waxing and waning over months and years.”
+“It’s not just one episode but something that keeps coming and going and waxing and waning over months and years.”

-Tests to rule out other conditions can include bacterial cultures or skin biopsies.
-Bacterial cultures can reveal different infections, and a skin biopsy could point to genital Crohn’s disease.
+Your doctor may order tests to rule out other conditions that could look similar.
+A bacterial culture can reveal different infections, while a skin biopsy can help detect genital Crohn’s disease.

 Misdiagnosis

 It can be difficult for people with HS to get a proper diagnosis.
-Research shows that the average time between the first appearance of HS symptoms and diagnosis is 10 years.
-Part of the problem is misdiagnosis.
+Research shows it typically takes about 10 years from the first HS symptoms to a proper diagnosis.
+A major reason for this delay is that HS is frequently mistaken for more common skin infections.

 “Cultures are often done of inflamed areas to rule out primary or secondary bacterial infection or abscess,” Dr. Richmond explained.
 Bacterial infection or abscess is the most common misdiagnosis she sees.

-While bacteria cultures are important to rule out infection as a cause for lesions, Dr. Richmond stressed the importance of finding a health care provider with experience treating HS: “You have to see a physician who can really recognize these different conditions.”
+Bacteria cultures are important to rule out infection as a cause for lesions.
+However, Dr. Richmond stressed the importance of finding a healthcare provider with experience treating HS: “You have to see a physician who can really recognize these different conditions.”

 How Is Vulvar HS Treated?